AGPlested/ASCAM/README.md

 After successful installation of Anaconda, if you have Git installed, you can clone the ASCAM directory from Github onto your machine with the following command in the Terminal: *git clone https://github.com/AGPlested/ASCAM*.
 But if you had Git installed, you almost certainly knew that already.

+200301: Note, with the migration to Qt, some problems may be encountered on the Mac if you already have installations of Qt4+.
+Our investigations so far suggest a fresh install of Anaconda can help.

 If you don't have Git, you can just copy ASCAM directory and then navigate to it manually.

-Start ASCAM from within its own directory by executing the file `ASCAM`.
-(Enter `./ASCAM` in the terminal)
+Start ASCAM from within its own directory by executing the file `run`.
+(Enter `./run` in the Terminal)

 There is an example raw data file in the ASCAM/data folder.
 This recording was sampled at 40 kHz.